Making Non-Markovian master equations accessible with approximate environments: Techniques to Approximate the correlation function by a series of decaying exponentials

 \subsection{Prony Polynomial based methods}

 The Prony polynomial forms the mathematical foundation for many spectral analysis techniques that estimate frequencies, damping factors, and amplitudes of signals.
-These methods work by interpreting a given signal as a sum of complex exponentials and deriving a polynomial whose roots correspond to the frequencies or poles of the system.
-The methods consider $k+1$ samples a linearly spaced signal
+These methods work by interpreting a given signal as a sum of complex exponents and deriving a polynomial whose roots correspond to the frequencies or poles of the system.